Asia assesses ransomware assault, extent may not be known until Monday

 Two hospitals in Jakarta were hit, according to Semuel Pangerapan, a director general at Indonesia's Communication and Information Ministry.

-He said officials were attempting to localize the infected server to prevent the malware from spreading.
+He said officials were attempting to localise the infected server to prevent the malware from spreading.

 One of Vietnam's leading antivirus software companies said dozens of people had reported infections.